 Many women are reluctant to put implants in their bodies.
 There are legitimate concerns about side effects and complications from breast implants.

 How often do you get to have two plastic surgeries at once?
-This procedure lets you remove fat from a problem area and inject it into your breasts.
+This kind of fat transfer lets you remove fat from a problem area and inject it into your breasts.

 For example, you may be bothered by fat on your abdomen.
-Your surgeon can remove some of that fat and carefully inject it into your chest for natural-looking results.
+Your surgeon can remove some of that fat and carefully inject it into your chest for natural-looking results during your plastic surgery

-Your surgeon injects the fat into the breasts through tiny incisions that will be almost invisible when they heal.
+Your surgeon injects the fat into the breasts through tiny incisions that will be almost invisible when they heal leaving minimal fat transfer breast augmentation scars.
 You’d have to look very carefully to see the incisions after several months pass.

 On the other hand, breast implants leave noticeable scars.
 They are usually in the breast crease and hard to see, though.

 Fat grafting has few risks because it’s less invasive than implants and involves your natural tissue.

 Fat Grafting Breast augmentation risks, including rupture, infection, bleeding, and more.
 They also may need replacing after 10 or 20 years.

 Before having a fat transfer, your plastic surgeon will meet with you to discuss before and after results from previous cases.